Glossary

 Often used to track amounts that can be advanced by a lender to a borrower under a construction loan and helpful to ensure that there are sufficient funds remaining to complete and pay for the contract.

-Appraisals can be ‘as is’ or ‘as improved’ which includes the value created by future capital expenditures.
+Appraisals can be “as is” or “as improved,” which includes the value created by future capital expenditures.

 In a loan transaction, it is critical to know the correct legal name of an entity and document it accordingly and accurately.
-See certificate of incorporation.

-The audit includes an opinion letter, a statement of financial position (balance sheet), a statement of activities(income statement), a statement of cash flows, and notes.
-An auditor can have an unqualified opinion, stating that the organization appears to have followed all accounting rules appropriately and that the financial reports are reasonably accurate representation of the company's financial condition, or a qualified opinion, highlighting certain compliance issues or limitations in the company's statements.
-See review and compilation.
+The audit includes an opinion letter, a statement of financial position (balance sheet), a statement of activities (income statement), a statement of cash flows, and notes.
+An audit can provide either an unqualified or qualified opinion.
+An unqualified opinion states that the organization appears to have followed all accounting rules appropriately and that the financial reports are a reasonably accurate representation of the company's financial condition.
+A qualified opinion highlights certain compliance issues or limitations in the company's statements.

 B

 Also known as statement of financial position.
-(This statement changes daily.)
+This statement changes daily.

 This includes defining the officers, outlining the board composition and terms, the frequency of board meetings, the authority to enter into contracts for borrowing money and other purposes, and the number of signatures required to bind the entity legally.